davej23/attention-mechanism-unet/README.md

 + Download and extract pre-processed data from .zip files in Releases
   + **OR** Run preprocess-large.py and pre-process-regular.py scripts.
 + Run model-evaluate.py.

-## Releases
-+ U-Net Models.zip -- Pre-trained models of U-Net and Attention U-Net on augmented regular 3-dim data and larger 4-dim datasets, with history for each of training and validation losses.
-+ ResNet50-SegNet-Regular-Model.zip -- Pre-trained model of ResNet50-SegNet on augmented regular 3-dim data, with history of training and validation losses.
-+ ResNet50-SegNet-4-band-Models.zip -- Pre-trained model of ResNet50-SegNet on larger 4-dim datasets, with history for each of training and validation losses.
-+ FCN32-VGG16-Models.zip -- Pre-trained model of FCN32-VGG16 on larger 4-dim datasets, with history for each of training and validation losses.
-+ amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.